axiros/terminal_markdown_viewer/README.md

 2. pandoc -> html -> elinks, lynx or pandoc -> groff -> man.
 (Heavy and hard to use from within other programs.
 Styling suboptimal)

 3. vimcat (Also heavy and hard to use inline in other programs)

+Summary: For production ready robust markdown viewing (e.g. for your customers) I recommend nd still, due to the early state of mdv.
+For playing around, especially with theming or when with Python, this one might be a valid alternative to look at.

 ## Installation